Agriculture

 Agro-produce Manufacturing Units

-• What they do: Manufacture new products which are entirely different from the original raw material.
+• What they do: Manufacture new products that are entirely different from the original raw material.

 Agro-inputs Manufacturing Units

-• What they do: Improves the agricultural productivity of the manufactured products.
+• What they do: Manufactures inputs/products that improve the overall agricultural productivity.

 • Example: Fertilizer and Pesticide Unit, Agricultural Implements, Seed Industries